iamsahebgiri/LaraTodo/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

-## LaraTodo API
+## LaraTodo

-This is the API folder backed by Laravel
+It is consist of API and the Front End part in separate folder.